Frequently Asked Questions

 OLOH participates in the Diocese of Arlington’s financial aid program, which is based on financial need.
 Families may apply online.
 To view diocesan tuition assistance programs, click here.

 Does the school offer other classes?

-Basic instruction and music is provided for Grades K-8.
-Band is offered to students starting in Fourth Grade.
-Students may also participate in our Children’s Choir starting in Fifth Grade.
-In addition to daily curriculum instruction, students have Art, Music, Computers, Library, and PE.
+In addition to daily curriculum instruction, students participate in Art, Music, Computers, Library, Latin and PE.
 Students in Grades 1-8 do hands-on activities in their Science Labs once a week.

 What other extra-curricular activities are available at OLOH?

 Band and strings are offered to students starting in fourth grade.
 Students may also participate in our Children’s Choir starting in Fifth Grade.
 We offer a variety of activities for students in Grades K-8, such as, PSA (soccer & flag football), chess, Junior Legion of Mary, American Heritage Girls, and CYO Sports (basketball, cross-country, & track).
 Please view our Activities page for more details.

 Does OLOH provide transportation?

 No, parents are responsible for the transportation of their students to and from school per Diocesan policy.
 Our families often join carpools to share the responsibility of getting to and from school during the week when coming from a distance.
 Several of our families attend from Leesburg and beyond.

 Yes, we offer Before Care & After Care each day.
 Parents need to provide transportation for their child from the program.
 Our program is licensed through the Commonwealth of Virginia.